 Event Liability Insurance

-Event liability insurance covers losses from injuries to property damages at your event.
-Medical payments, lawsuits, and property repairs are a few of the most common costs that will be included in your policy.
-It will also protect against weather and cancellation as additional coverage options.
+Special event liability insurance protects you against losses stemming from personal injuries and property damage at your event.
+Medical payments, lawsuits, and property damages are a few of the most common costs which could be incurred during your event.
+A policy may also protect against weather and cancellation losses through additional coverage options.

 What We Offer

-Eventsured provides coverage for weddings, sporting events, conferences, business meetings, concerts, birthday/holiday parties and many more!
+Eventsured offers special event liability coverage for weddings, sporting events, conferences, business meetings, concerts, birthday / holiday parties and so much more!
 Most venues will require the host of the event to purchase the insurance and we will be there to assist your every need.

 A Few Scenarios